prishuprograms/Arithmatic-Progression/README.md

 import APres.

 You can also make changes in it and ackowledge me about them too.
 Feel free to use the code.
+Please make sure to go through the licence file before taking any step further.

 Thank You.